Sparkhand/Sparkhand/README.md

 ### Hi there, I'm Davide 🐱🚀
-I'm an italian Computer Science student @ University of Parma
+I'm currently studying Computer Science at the University of Parma (Italy)

 ### What I'm up to 🛠️
 - 📚 I’m currently taking **Software Engineering**, **Computer Networks** and **Computer Graphics** courses